Overview

 Investment Advisory Services

-and objectives of each client.
-As such, our clients typically have made independent decisions with respect
+objectives of each client.
+As such, our clients typically have made independent decisions with respect to

-assets allocated to fixed income.
-Under appropriate circumstances, we may employ leverage in
+allocated to fixed income.
+Under appropriate circumstances, we may employ leverage in connection with

-connection with pursuing our investment strategy, including margin transactions and short sales.
-(See
+pursuing our investment strategy, including margin transactions and short sales.
+(See description of these

-description of these activities below under Investment Strategies.)
-Since we advise clients based on their
+activities below under Investment Strategies.)
+Since we advise clients based on their own unique needs

-own unique needs and objectives, it is important to notify us promptly if there are any changes in your
+and objectives, it is important to notify us promptly if there are any changes in your financial situation or

-financial situation or investment objectives that would impact our activities on your behalf.
-Whenever
+investment objectives that would impact our activities on your behalf.
+Whenever possible, we will

-possible, we will accommodate reasonable client-imposed restrictions on investing in securities for their
+accommodate reasonable client-imposed restrictions on investing in securities for their portfolios.

 BTAM also provides investment management services through pooled investment vehicles structured as